fourtytwo42/healthChains/docs/architecture/overview.md

    - Custom errors for gas-efficient reverts

 2. **Backend Layer**:
-   - JWT authentication (MetaMask signature-based)
-   - Read-only contract interactions
+   - **JWT Authentication**: MetaMask signature-based authentication for all protected endpoints
+   - **Role-Based Access Control**: Patients and providers have different access levels
+   - **Least Privilege**: Users can only access their own data or data they have consent for
+   - **Read-only Contract Interactions**: Backend never signs transactions
-   - Input validation on API endpoints
+   - **Input Validation**: Comprehensive validation on all API endpoints
-   - CORS protection
+   - **CORS Protection**: Cross-origin request restrictions
+   - **Redis Caching**: Performance optimization with graceful degradation
-   - Redis caching for performance
+   - **Rate Limiting**: Can be added for production
-   - Rate limiting (can be added)

 3. **Frontend Layer**:
    - MetaMask signature verification